chriscodingxyz/Cord-redo/README.md

 18. Added debounce of 3 seconds for movie search (hooks.ts).
 Also only have the genres expanded by default if screen is > 1024.
 This way on mobile devices even if filter is expanded, it begins with collapsed option
 19. MovieItem styled to fit wireframe for desktop view, mostly margin/padding
 20. MovieItem styled better for mobile, text slightly smaller.
 Rating bottom left so it does not overlap title
+21. Added fixed height for movieoverview content.
+Had a bit of difficulty here, for now just added overflow-y: auto